isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

-1. Provide consultancy to schools and work with school leadership and SDT/CCE Core Teams in supporting schools’ implementation of CCE 2021 to ensure student-centrality, intentionality and coherence.
+1.&nbsp; Provide consultancy to schools and work with school leadership and SDT/CCE Core Teams in supporting schools’ implementation of CCE 2021 to ensure student-centrality, intentionality and coherence.

 2\.
-Maintain an overview of school’s progress, strengths and challenges so as to give HQ a good pulse and sensing of the school’s implementation  on the ground.
+Maintain an overview of school’s progress, strengths and challenges so as to give HQ a good pulse and sensing of the school’s implementation&nbsp; on the ground.

 3\.
 Develop CCE/GB officers to be able to support school consultancy efforts.

-**Requirements:**
+**Requirements:**&nbsp;

 Experienced School Leader who has led the CCE curriculum teams in their schools is preferred
 Skills and knowledge required:
-a) Has a good understanding of CCE2021 curriculum and implementation
+a) Has a good understanding of CCE2021 curriculum and implementation&nbsp;
 b) Possess strong interpersonal skills
-c) Able to lead and mentor young officers
+c) Able to lead and mentor young officers&nbsp;
 d) Possess good communication and presentation skills
 e) Experience in different school levels is an advantage